Comprehensive Review of the Lenovo ThinkPad X390 Fingerprint Sensor

 Passwords

-• Security Risks: Passwords can be guessed, stolen, or forgotten.
-They are also vulnerable to phishing attacks.
+Security Risks: Passwords can be easily guessed, stolen, or forgotten.
+Furthermore, they can be caught in phishing attacks.

-• Convenience: Typing passwords can be inconvenient, especially if they are complex or need to be entered frequently.
+Convenience: Inputting passwords can be a hassle, especially if they are long and complicated or need to be entered often.

 PINs

-• Security: While more secure than passwords, PINs can still be guessed or stolen, especially if they are not complex enough.
+Security: Though they are more secure than passwords, PINs can still be guessed or stolen, especially if they are too simple.

 Facial Recognition (Windows Hello)